Main page > News > Education in the Age of AI: the first avatars of lecturers presented at the Vilnius University Law Faculty

 Education in the Age of AI: the first avatars of lecturers presented at the Vilnius University Law Faculty

 The advent of artificial intelligence (AI) tools like ChatGPT opens new opportunities in the education sector and prompts a reevaluation of what learning means in the AI age.
-In the spring semester of 2024, two Vilnius University Law Faculty lecturers, Dr Paulius Jurčys and PhD Goda Strikaitė-Latušinskaja applied next-generation tools by integrating their own AI knowledge twins into the curriculum, providing LL.M and erasmus students with unprecedented access to new-generation, real-time learning resources.
+In the spring semester of 2024, two Vilnius University Law Faculty lecturers, Dr Paulius Jurčys and PhD student Goda Strikaitė-Latušinskaja applied next-generation tools by integrating their own AI knowledge twins into the curriculum, providing Master programme “International and European Law” and Erasmus students with unprecedented access to new-generation, real-time learning resources.

 AI Knowledge Twins – an innovation in the VU